Joey Wendle Player Props: Marlins vs. Mets

 - The Mets had the seventh-ranked team ERA across all MLB pitching staffs (3.57).

-- Megill will take the mound to start for the Mets, his first this season.
+- Senga gets the call to start for the Mets, his first of the season.

-- The 27-year-old righty last appeared Wednesday, Oct.
-5 against the Washington Nationals, when he came on in relief and went two scoreless innings.
+- The righty is pitching in his MLB debut.
+He's 30 years old.

 © 2023 Data Skrive.
 All rights reserved.